 Copies of all the tutorial problem sheets are uploaded to Canvas at the start of each term, on the individual course sites (P1 Mathematics, P2 Electronic and Information Engineering etc.) PDF copies of the example sheet solutions are released on Canvas by the end of week two of the following term in which the corresponding tutorials are scheduled.
-There are solutions for the Preliminary examination papers - these are made available on Canvas.
+There are also solutions for the Preliminary examination papers, which are also made available on Canvas.